-The course will consist of Zoom sessions on 9 & 16 May and a tour of our orchards in Stanmer Park, Brighton on Saturday 31 July 10:30am – 1:30pm.
+This 7 hour course will consist of Zoom sessions on Tuesday 27 & Thursday 29 July 7pm-9pm and a tour of our orchards in Stanmer Park, Brighton on Saturday 31 July 10:30am – 1:30pm.

 On this course, you will learn the basics of how to care for fruit trees of all ages.
 Particular attention will be given to how to establish young trees effectively and how to care for trees so that they remain healthy and productive.
 This course is designed to complement the Planning and planting a small orchard course.

 What will the Care of fruit trees course cover?

 Topics covered will include: